Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 #### VTKHDF - 2.1

-- add specification in the format for `PartitionedDataSetCollection`.
+- add specification in the format for `PartitionedDataSetCollection` and `MultiBlockDataSet`

 #### VTKHDF - 2.0